OndraZizka/csv-cruncher/README.md

 Usage example
 =============

-Simple SQL SELECT on a single CSV file, producing CSV and JSON:
+Simple SQL `SELECT` on a single CSV file, producing CSV and JSON:

-    ./crunch -in myInput.csv -out output.csv
+    crunch -in myInput.csv -out output.csv
         -sql "SELECT AVG(duration) AS durAvg FROM (SELECT * FROM myInput ORDER BY duration LIMIT 2 OFFSET 6)" --json

 With input files searched in a directory and concatenated into one table:

-    ./crunch
+    crunch
         -in src/test/data/sampleMultiFilesPerDir/apollo_session/
         -out target/results/result.csv
         --json=entries